Ishra18-hub/Solar-Desalination-ML/README.md

 ## 15 September 2026
 - I created the csv file for my first project
 - The file contains My FYDP datasets
-- I took help from Google, different sites and AI to understand making pandas data frame and how to make a csv file
+- I took help from Google, different sites and AI to understand making pandas data frame and how to make a csv file.
+Finally understand that PANDAS = PYTHON'S EXCEL
 - while justifying the csv file learned about two functions how these works df.head() and df.describe()

 | Sl | work |